 - Lawn equipment: Drain the oil and gas from your mower before storing it for the off-season.
 Gasoline can separate and spoil in only a few weeks, which could potentially damage your engine.

 - Snow removal supplies: Before the first snow, you’ll be glad you thought ahead and bought supplies early.
 Inspect the bolts, belts and parts on your snowblower; make sure your snow shovel is in good shape; stock up on ice melt or sand; and invest in a snow rake to help clear your roof.
-Snow accumulation on your roof that exceeds 20 to 25 pounds per square foot can be dangerous.
+Snow accumulation on your roof that exceeds 20 pounds per square foot can be dangerous.